Loewner theory for quasiconformal extensions: old and new: Classical Loewner theory

 Corollary \ref{betkercor} does not include Theorem \ref{Beckerthm} in view of the dilatation of the extended quasiconformal map.
 In fact, the following relation holds;

 \no Remark that $k_0=k$ if and only if $k=0$.

-In contrast to Becker's quasiconformal extension theorem, the theorem due to Betker does not always give a quasiconformal extension explicitly.
-The reason is based on the fact that in general it is difficult to express an inverse Loewner chain $\omega_t$ which has the same Herglotz function as a given Loewner chain $f_t$ in an explicit form.
+In contrast to Becker's quasiconformal extension theorem, the theorem due to Betker does not always provide an explicit quasiconformal extension.
+The reason is based on the fact that it is difficult to express an inverse Loewner chain $\omega_t$ which has the same Herglotz function as a given Loewner chain $f_t$ in an explicit form.
 For details, see \cite[Section 5]{HottaWang:2014}